 Trading is an aggressive and active way of trying to get profit in the financial markets.
 In comparison, the traditional buy-and-hold investing is a passive and a long-term strategic way of building wealth over an extended period of time through buying and holding of a portfolio of stocks, mutual funds, bonds, basket of stocks and other investment instruments.
 Both these methods seek to gain profits from market participation.
 For the new generation of profit seekers, an active lifestyle and on-the-go activities have influenced their mindset to seek profit in a regular, shorter time frame, taking smaller, and more frequent profits – something that can be achieved through trading.

 When utilized properly and managed wisely, trading can have the potential to outperform buy-and-hold investing by getting profit during both rising and falling markets.
 For example, investors may be satisfied with annual returns of 10 percent to 15 percent; traders can achieve a 10 percent return each month by buying at a lower price and selling at a higher price within a short period of time.
 If the market falls, traders can still profit by selling at a higher price and buying to cover at a lower price.
-The prospects of this method of trading are attractive.
 So how does one get to learn the basics of trading?